File collaboration in SharePoint with Microsoft 365

 In Microsoft 365, we recommend allowing users to create Teams, Microsoft 365 Groups, and SharePoint sites as needed.
-You can use sensitivity labels to enforce permissions governance, take advantage of security features that protect your content, and use expiration and renewal policies to make sure unused sites don't accumulate.
+You can use sensitivity labels to enforce permissions governance, take advantage of compliance features that protect your content, and use expiration and renewal policies to make sure unused sites don't accumulate.

 By choosing options that favor user self-service, you can minimize the impact on your IT staff while creating an easier experience for your users.

 The key to creating a smooth user experience is to avoid creating barriers for your users that they don't understand or that they must escalate to your help desk.
 For example, turning external sharing off for a site might cause user confusion or frustration; whereas labeling the site and its contents as confidential and using data loss prevention policy tips and emails to educate your users in your governance policies, can lead to a much smoother experience for them.